Tusheti: History

 (Alvan had already belonged to the Tush as a wintering-ground for their flocks for centuries; it was bequeathed to them in the seventeenth century in recognition of their valuable assistance in defeating a Safavid army at the Battle of Bakhtrioni in 1659: Like a rushing stream did the Toushines make their way into the fortress, while the first rays of the rising sun were falling upon the grim old fortifications.
 The Tartars, half asleep, ran out into a field, but in vain for now they were met by the Pchaves and Khevsoures, who had ventured out from the gorge of Pankisse.
 The Tartars, surrounded on all sides, were exterminated to the last.)

-The first to move were the Bats people following the destruction of one of their most important villages by a landslide in c.1830 and an outbreak of the plague.
+The first to move were the Bats people following the destruction of one of their most important villages by a landslide in c.
+1830 and an outbreak of the plague.
 The Tush of the Chaghma, Pirikiti and Gometsari communities followed later.
 Many of these families practiced a semi-nomadic way of life, the men spending the summer with the flocks of sheep high up in the mountains between April and October, and wintering their flocks in Kakheti.

-During the German invasion of Soviet Union, a minor anti-Soviet revolt took place in the area in 1942-1943, seemingly linked to the similar but more large-scale events in the neighbouring Ingushetia.
+During the German invasion of the Soviet Union, a minor anti-Soviet revolt took place in the area in 1942-1943, seemingly linked to the similar but more large-scale events in the neighbouring Ingushetia.

 Culture

+One of the most ecologically unspoiled regions in the Caucasus, Tusheti is a popular mountain trekking venue.
 Traditionally, the Tushs are sheep herders.
-Tushetian Guda cheese and high quality wool was famous and was exported to Europe and Russia.
+Tushetian Guda cheese and high quality wool was famous and exported to various destinations.
 Even today sheep and cattle breeding is the leading branch of the economy of highland Tusheti.
 The local shepherds spend the summer months in the highland areas of Tusheti but live in the lowland villages of Zemo Alvani and Kvemo Alvani in wintertime.
-Their customs and traditions are similar to those of other eastern Georgian mountaineers (see Khevsureti).
+Their customs and traditions are similar to those of other eastern Georgian mountaineers (see Khevsureti), with some local nuances.
+Due to pre-Christian customs, pork is considered bad luck; breeder will not raise pigs and "some families shun pork altogether".

-One of the most ecologically unspoiled regions in the Caucasus, Tusheti is a popular mountain trekking venue.

-Pork is considered taboo and bringing a bad luck in Tusheti.
-Farmers will not raise pigs and travelers are usually advised to not bring any pork into the region.
-Locals will however eat pork themselves when not in Tusheti.
-But, some families will also shun pork even when they are in the valley outside the region.